jphaneuf/cv-16720-mrsd2018/assignments/hw1/doc/jphaneuf.md

 ## 3.6

 # 4 Experiments
 Did your code work well on all the image with a single set of parameters?

+I was unable to find a single set of parameters that performered equally well across all images.
+In particular Best image 1:
+sigma: 1.000000
+threshold: 0.250000
+rhoRes: 1.000000
+thetaRes: 1.000000
+nLines: 50.000000

+Best/cleanest on images 6 and 9
+sigma: 3.000000
+threshold: 0.100000
+rhoRes: 1.000000
+thetaRes: 0.500000
+nLines: 50.000000

+## 4.1 How did the optimal set of parameters vary with images?
+After experimenting on 10 parameter sets, the gaussian filter standard deviation parameter appears to have the most impact on image to image variation.
+Experiments with lower standard deviation showed better results for images with clearly defined lines and little noise (such as image 1), however noisier images (such as image 6 and image 9) had noisy responses.
+Increasing the standard deviation of the gaussian filter results in cleaner lines on noisy images, but resulted in fewer detected lines on less noisy images.

+## 4.2 Which step of the algorithm causes the most problems?
+From these results I would argue the the edge filter is the most problematic piece of this process, as a fixed blur causes inconsistent results across images with wildly different frequency content.

-How did the optimal set of parameters vary with images?
-Which step of the algorithm causes the most problems?
-Did you find any changes you could make to your code or algorithm that improved performance?
+## 4.3 Did you find any changes you could make to your code or algorithm that improved performance?
+I found maintaining single for loops / vectorization to provide faster performance when batch processing images.

-Tabulate the different experiments that you have performed with their results in your write-up.
-Also de- scribe how well your code worked on different images, what effect the parameters had on any improve- ments that you made to your code to make it work better.
-If you made changes to your code that required changes to the results generation script, include your updated version in your submission.
+## 4.4 Tabulate the different experiments that you have performed with their results in your write-up.

+## 4.5 Also de-scribe how well your code worked on different images, what effect the parameters had on any improvements that you made to your code to make it work better.
+Images with non-linear elements (such as image 2 with the vase and image 6 with the text on boxes) consistently resulted in inaccurate lines.
+Increasing the edge threshold resulted in fewer but more accurate lines on these images.

+## 4.6 If you made changes to your code that required changes to the results generation script, include your updated version in your submission.
+It's not required to run, but I modified the script to save results to a new timestamped directory with the parameters written to a text file.
+This made it easier to keep track of all experiments, would be a nice-to-add feature for future homeworks like this for non-Matlabians.